Netcracker/DRNavigator/documentation/Architecture.md

 ![](/documentation/images/site-manager_diagram_failover.png)

 Working with services looks like in switchover procedure.
 We have only one assumption - standby kubernetes cluster may be unavailable.
 In this case we should not wait for correct status.
-We can omit statuses of all infra services of standby kubernetes cluster.
+We can omit statuses of all services of standby kubernetes cluster.

-## Possible schemes for sm-client and site-manager
+## Possible schemes for sm-client and Site-Manager

 1. Run `sm-client` as cli util on any Linux host with access to both kubernetes clusters: